 Since many online learning classes are self-paced, it can be important to have solid time management skills and discipline when it comes to studying.
 You’ll also need to know how to use the required technology to view content and communicate with peers and teachers.

 Yes, many employers respect online degrees.
 Years ago people may have questioned the validity of distance education programs, but today, most employers recognize the quality of online education.

 Editorial Listing ShortCode:

 As long as the school you attend is accredited, a degree earned online is just as valid as one earned on campus.
-In fact, unless you’re attending an online-only school or you tell them directly, employers will have no way of knowing whether you earned your degree from your couch or a classroom.
+In fact, degrees typically don’t state if they were earned online.
+Unless you attend an online-only school or you tell them directly, employers will likely have no way of knowing whether you earned your degree from your couch or a classroom.

 - Out-of-state tuition rates (some universities waive these for online learners)